Tuteja-Lab/UnsupervisedPeakCaller/README.md

         -o Absolute directory of output files.
         -g Genome that the data is aligned to.
 Currently support mm10 (Ensembl) or hg38 (Ensembl).
         -c Cutoff for prefiltering.
 Either "median" or specific number.
         -m Bam files merged from individual replicates.
 Only used for preprocessing purpose, not for calling peaks.
-Must be sorted.
+Must be indexed and sorted.
         -b Individual bam files of every replicate.
-Must be sorted.
+Must be indexed and sorted.
         -t Number of threads to use.
         -n File name prefix.
         -L Length of input segments.